 This is the basic documentation you need to get to the mortgage officer so they can qualify you and paint a better picture of the purchase price you’d likely get approved for.

-Depending on what and where you’re buying, you’ll likely be putting down 3.5% of the home price as a down payment.
-There are ways to qualify for no down payment loans, which can be discussed.
+Depending on what and where you’re buying, you’ll likely be putting down 3.5% of the home price as a down payment ($3,500 for every $100,000).
+There are ways to qualify for no down payment loans, which can be discussed as they require a credit score of 680 and above.
 Its always good to have funds leftover with a purchase like this.